Frequently Asked ELECTION Questions

 ABSENTEE / MAIL-IN VOTING

 Do you have a drop box for ballots?
 Yes.
-The City has two drop boxes you can drive up to and place your ballot in at any time for a convenient no-contact process at the following locations:
+The City has three drop boxes you can drive up to and place your ballot in at any time for a convenient no-contact process at the following locations:

 - 4900 Breton Ave.
 SE (in the median south of City Hall)